 So, here it is a good old list of famous monuments in Italy.

-Famous monuments in Italy
+Famous Italian monuments

 Duomo di Firenze e Campanile di Giotto

-The Florentine Duomo is renowned all around the world and is one of the most important Florence monuments of the Renascence, other than being called Duomo (that is more of a title than a name) it is known as Santa Maria del Fiore.
+The Florentine Duomo is a renowned italian monument all around the world and is one of the most important Florence monuments of the Renascence, other than being called Duomo (that is more of a title than a name) it is known as Santa Maria del Fiore.
 The building was started in 1296 following the Gothic style, designed by Arnolfo di Cambio, and was then completed in 1436 with the cupola designed by Filippo Brunelleschi.
 To keep in mind that the Cupola of Santa Maria del Fiore was the first self-supporting dome to ever be completed.
 On the left of the entrance to the Cathedral, you’ll find the Campanile di Giotto, that was idealized after the death of Arnolfo di Cambio by his successor Giotto di Bondone, the famous painter, that decided to concentrate his expertise on the bell tower of the Cathedral.
 With a total of 414 steps, you’ll be able to see one of the best views of Florence.
 So if you find apartments for rent in Florence Italy, make sure you have an elevator.

 The Basilica di Santa Croce is considered to be Florence’s second Duomo, because of it’s grandeur and historical importance.
-Founded by the Franciscan friars in 1294 in an area that before the expansion of the city, was marshland.
+This Italy building founded by the Franciscan friars in 1294 in an area that before the expansion of the city, was marshland.
 Santa Croce is one of the most famous historical monuments in Italy, not only for its religious importance but also for its role in housing the tombs of some of the most important thinkers in Italian History, such as Michelangelo and Galileo.
 Don’t be fooled by Dante’s tomb he isn’t actually there.
 Another thing to keep in mind is that when Florence was to become Capital of Italy, the Cathedral went under renovation, changing its facade in what it is today.
 If you look at the front of the Church you’ll see a David’s Star, this was implements by the architect in charge of the facades renovation, Niccolo Matas, that wished to buried within, but because of his faith he couldn’t be buried within the Cathedral, so he was buried right in front of the main door to Santa Croce.

 Piazza della Signoria and Loggia dei Lanzi